jgarnet/fhir-dot/README.md

 // we can get all defined FHIR structure definitions from the factory for the R4 FHIR specification Dictionary dictionary = factory.getDictionary(claimResponse);
-// and evaluate fields for the FHIR structure StringType id = dictionary.getBaseDefinitions(claimResponse).get("id").apply(claimResponse);
+// and evaluate fields for the FHIR structure StringType id = dictionary.getPaths(claimResponse).get("id").apply(claimResponse);
 ```

 The `Dictionary` interface is used to register dictionaries with `DictionaryFactory` by specifying the `Base` FHIR structure class the dictionary is associated with.

-`AbstractDictionary` provides common functionality which will scan a given package for classes that implement `Definitions` and aggregate the results into one Map.
+`AbstractDictionary` provides common functionality which will scan a given package for classes that implement `Definition` and aggregate the results into one Map.

 New dictionaries can be added by extending `AbstractDictionary`, annotating the class with `Dictionary` and supplying the package path for scanning: